bogdan-szabo-sociomantic/ocean-1/README.rst

   with integer values.
 Previously comma separation was hardcoded-in, but is now toggle-able.
 The new API preserves backwards compatibility.

+``ocean.io.console.readline.*``
+  Add wrappers around the GNU readline methods.
+To use these modules you need to link with ``libreadline``. readline is a powerful library for reading the user-input from the console.
+It provides many functionalities including browsing the input history, text auto-completion and much more.

 v1.14 (2014-06-20)
 ------------------